 We have a core team of three, bringing account management, research, research ops, strategy, service design, co-design, training, impact measurement, UX and UI design and development skills to our work.
 We also work with a varied assortment of associates, depending on the project, so we can bring in specialist skills, or more capacity around brand design, culture change, change management, behaviour science and more.

 Director and service designer

 Rebecca Rae-Evans has a varied and extensive 15 year background in research and user-centred design, working with blue chip clients on award-winning digital projects.
-For the past 6 years, Rebecca has transitioned into working exclusively on tech for good projects.
-Her focus has digital transformation, lean research, service design and product innovation for social good.
-Clients have included the PZ Cussons, Virgin, and O2 and with non-profits including RSBC, BBC, Age UK, Virgin Unite, Trussell Trust.
+For the past 7 years, Rebecca has transitioned into working exclusively on tech for good projects.
+Her focus is on digital transformation, lean research, service design and product innovation for social good.

 Recent Public Speaking / Media

 • Camp Digital, Manchester 2018 & 2019 – Hosting the Tech for Good Live breakout room.
 Including interviews with Dr Sue Black and Cennydd Bowles.

 • BBC Conference Manchester 2018 – Speaking about Tech ethics.

 • UX Copenhagen Conference, Copenhagen, 2020 remote keynote and also 2018, 2019 Running and hosting the Tech for Good Live panels including interviews with Mike Monterio and David Dylan Thomas.

 Mille’s background comes from working on diverse digital and engagement projects as a project manager and strategist, especially within the third sector and government.
 Working alongside NGOs and charities, she has helped deliver award winning projects that have a real impact on people’s lives.